Aivoapina/kannustinlaarnio/README.md

 ```
 psql -U username -d database -a -f db.sql
 ```
 Create a `.env` file from `.env-example` and fill in the values.

 You can use poller to insert donations from a different API.

+Fixed choices can be created providing `fixedchoices.csv` with incentiveId and choices as comma separated list.

 Run the development server: